Our Values

 Everyone weighs in, but not a vote, advisors not approvers

-All four Artistic Collaborators attend Board of Advisor meetings
+All Artistic Collaborators attend Board of Advisor meetings

 Financial Transparency